 We understand that Audiovox Communications Corp., a Delaware corporation ("ACC"), Quintex Mobile Communications Corporation, a Delaware corporation ("Quintex"), Audiovox Communications Canada Co., a Nova Scotia company ("ACCC" and together with ACC and Quintex, collectively, the "Seller"), UTStarcom, Inc., a Delaware corporation ("UTStarcom"), UTStarcom Canada Company, a Nova Scotia company (together with UTStarcom, the "Purchaser"), and, with respect to certain sections only, Audiovox Corporation, a Delaware corporation (the "Company"), propose to enter into an Asset Purchase Agreement, substantially in the form of the draft dated as of June 10, 2004 (the "Asset Purchase Agreement"), which provides for, among other things, the sale of the Business (as that term is defined in the Asset Purchase Agreement) by the Seller to the Purchaser (the "Sale").
 Pursuant to the Sale, the Seller will sell to the Purchaser, and the Purchaser will purchase from the Seller, the Business, including all right, title and interest of the Seller in and to certain property and assets of the Business for \$165.1 million, subject to post-closing adjustment under the terms of the Asset Purchase Agreement (the "Purchase Price"), and in connection with the Sale the Purchaser will assume certain liabilities of the Seller relating to the Business.
 The terms and conditions of the Sale are more fully set forth in the Asset Purchase Agreement.
 The Company currently owns 75% of the outstanding common stock of ACC.
-It is anticipated that prior to the closing of the transactions contemplated by the Asset Purchase Agreement, (i) the Company will acquire from Toshiba Corporation ("Toshiba") (in one or more transactions) the 25% of the outstanding common stock of ACC currently owned by Toshiba for \$6.9 million, and (ii) ACC will pay to Toshiba \$8.1 million in full satisfaction of amounts owed under a convertible subordinated note issued by ACC to Toshiba.
-Quintex and ACCC are wholly-owned subsidiaries of ACC.
-ACC has agreed to pay an aggregate of \$25
+It is anticipated that prior to the closing of the transactions contemplated by the Asset Purchase Agreement, (i) the Company will acquire from Toshiba Corporation ("Toshiba") (in one or more transactions) the 25% of the outstanding common stock of ACC are wholly-owned subsidiaries of ACC.
+ACC has agreed to pay an aggregate of \$25 million to the management of ACC upon consummation of the Sale, of which \$20 million will be paid to Philip Christopher, the President and Chief Executive Officer of ACC and a director and executive officer o

 Jefferies & Company, Inc. ("Jefferies"), as part of its investment banking business, is regularly engaged in the valuation of businesses and their securities in connection with mergers and acquisitions, negotiated underwritings, competitive biddings, secondary distributions of listed and unlisted securities, private placements, financial restructurings and other financial services.
 We are currently acting as financial advisor to the Company in connection with the transactions contemplated by the Asset Purchase Agreement and have received and will receive fees for our services, a significant portion of which will be payable upon delivery of this opinion.
 The Company has agreed to indemnify Jefferies against certain liabilities, including liabilities arising out of or in connection with the services rendered and to be rendered by Jefferies under such engagement.
-We and our affiliates may own securities of the Company, the Purchaser and/or their subsidiaries and affiliates and may maintain a market in the securities of the Company, the Purchaser and/or their subsidiaries and affiliates and affiliates and affiliates and may publish research reports regarding such securities.
+We and our affiliates may own securities of the Company, the Purchaser and/or their subsidiaries and affiliates and may maintain a market in the securities of the Company, the Purchaser and/or their subsidiaries and affiliates and may publish research reports regarding such securities.
 In the ordinary course of our business, we and our affiliates may trade or hold such securities for our own account and for the accounts of our customers and, accordingly, may at any time hold long or short positions in those securities.